UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_11/Lab_11.md

-# Lab 11 Kotlin Object Orientated Programming
+c# Lab 11 Kotlin Object Orientated Programming

 Welcome to the Kotlin Banking System workshop/lab!
 In this session, you will learn how to create a *simple* banking system using Kotlin.
 The system includes classes for `BankCustomer`, `FundsController`, `ATM`, `Hashing`, and `ErrorMessage`.